Hi guys, I’m back with another 5 things that we are told about skin care and the actual truth behind them. Enjoy!

 4. Wash your face more and it will cure your acne.

 The process of washing one’s face can be quite drying, so to do it more than twice a day is not advised.
 This is because, in this process the natural oils of the skin are being washed of extensively and the skin then makes up for the loss in oils by producing even more oil.
 The process of washing one’s face can also be very irritating to the skin.
 This depends on if that person scrubs at their face, if they use hot water, if they vigorously wipe their face to remove makeup and if there are irritants in the ingredients of the product they are using.
-All of these factors can contribute to the irritation to the skin; can break down collagen in the skin, potentially harm capillaries, increases oil production and can trigger acne.
+All of these factors can contribute to the irritation to the skin; can break down collagen in the skin, potentially harm capillaries (creating more redness), effects of ageing, increases oil production and can trigger acne.

 5. Chemicals are bad for your skin.